davazp/lector/TUTORIAL.md

 })
 ```

-Wrapping the function with in the Reader allows us to attach methods
+Wrapping the function with the Reader allows us to attach methods to
-to operate with this function.
+operate with this function.

 ## Composing readers